 Mio Slice: PAI score explained

-What we do know is that it will be the first device to use Mio's Personal Activity Intelligence (PAI) score to motivate users.
-This is based on age, gender, resting heart rate and maximum heart rate so unsurprisingly it looks like Mio is keeping the focus on heart rate tracking here.
+So what is a PAI score?
+Mio's metric is based on age, gender, resting heart rate and maximum heart rate so unsurprisingly it looks like Mio is keeping the focus on heart rate tracking here.

 It is designed to really show how hard you have worked your body, whether you've been sedentary or really pushed yourself, not simply just present you with the number of steps you've taken.

 Mio's algorithms are based on a long term health study called the HUNT study which found that resting heart rates can predict cardiovascular health.
 It also found that keeping your PAI score above 100 could add up to 10 years onto your lifespan plus help to protect you from lifestyle diseases.

 "PAI is the most relevant index for measuring whether your activity level is sufficient to achieve maximum health benefits," said Ulrik Wisløff, professor at the faculty of medicine, Norwegian University of Science and Technology.
 "Managing your PAI score helps you to reduce your risk of lifestyle-related diseases.
 Put simply, it helps you live healthier for longer."

 The Slice tracker will be the only Mio device to display the PAI score on the wearable itself but Alpha 2 and Fuse owners will be able to check in with their PAI via Mio's Android and iOS apps.
 There's also a dedicated Apple Watch app in the works as well.